danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 ```

 And that is the trick, Virtual Threads are an implementation of **Continuations** in Java, and all known blocking operations in JDK
 are aware of them!
-This is a feature that Go developers have had for some tima and it is finally available in Java!
+This is a feature that Go developers have had for some time, and it is finally available in Java!

 The actual scheduler used for mounting virtual threads on top of a physical threads(called by fancy term "carrier threads")
 is a marvelous and battle-proven piece of code [ForkJoinPool](https://github.com/openjdk/jdk/blob/672c413c61d9b155020a0fd4bd1c2bc0661a60fb/src/java.base/share/classes/java/lang/VirtualThread.java#L1416).